input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 ```
 and make note of the docker image `store_cardano_node_1`.

-# 5 Initialising the sidechain
+# 5 Initializing the sidechain
-We describe initialisation of the sidechain.
-As an overview, we will
+The steps involved are:
-- Generate an initial committee
+- Generating an initial committee
-- Find a UTxO a distinguished UTxO to spend (which is used to ensure that this sidechain is unique)
+- Finding a distinguished UTXO to spend (which is used to ensure that this sidechain is unique)
-- Initialising the sidechain
+- Initializing the sidechain

 1. Generating the initial committee using the `trustless-sidechain-gen-signatures`.
 In the root of the project directory, run
 ```